generalustelaru/ophir-2d/README.md

 To start the server again run `make run` or `node public/server.cjs`.

 ## Troubleshooting
-If you experience misalignments or mouse issues, try using an alternative browser (Chrome and Edge should work).
+If you experience misalignments or mouse issues, try using an alternative browser (Chrome, Firefox, and Edge should work).
 If the session gets stuck, refresh the tab.
-If that doesn't work input `reset` in the running server's CLI.
-This will also force all clients to clear their sessions.
+If that doesn't work, input `reset` in the running server's CLI or make a request to "http://<SERVER_ADDRESS>:<HTTP_PORT>/reset?auth=<ADMIN_AUTH>"

 ## How to play